satinizatickz/satinizatickz/README.md

 # 👋 Hi, I'm Satini Zatickz

-I'm a software developer, AI enthusiast, and proud recipient of the **Power Land Project** initiative.
+I'm a software developer, AI enthusiast, and proud recipient of the **Power Learn Project** initiative.
 I focus on building smart solutions using AI tools, web development, and automation.

 ---